 - SquareSpace (strong analytics support, domain registration, hosting services)

 - Moonfruit (responsive designs built in HTML5, e-commerce-friendly)

 - Weebly (drag-and-drop UI, analytics support, low monthly pricing)

 Bear in mind, though, that while each of these services makes building a landing page easy, they might not offer the functionality you need, especially if you’re planning to create landing pages with highly specific calls to action that will compliment your PPC efforts.

 If You’re a WordStream Customer …

 Of course, it would be remiss to talk about building a landing page without mentioning WordStream’s Landing Pages and Leads.
-Built into our PPC Advisor software platform, Landing Pages and Leads enables you to quickly and easily create landing pages that are highly optimized and connect directly with your existing AdWords account.
+Built into our WordStream Advisor software platform, Landing Pages and Leads enables you to quickly and easily create landing pages that are highly optimized and connect directly with your existing AdWords account.
 We provide a range of templates, and our easy-to-use customization options enable you to build a landing page that adheres to best practices with zero hassle.
 We even host the pages for you!

 Get started with your WordStream Advisor free trial today!